ZviBaratz/phd/_sources/chapters/labbing/intro.md

   - [github.com/brainlife](https://github.com/brainlife)
 ```

-For the purposes of this thesis, the ability to manage a large {{DICOM}} dataset combined with external {{BIDS}} datasets and fluently associate the included or provided research information is a core requirement.
-In addition, none of the existing solution's technological stacks are Python-based, making it significantly less likely for most researchers to be able to actively participate in their development.
+The ability to manage a large {{DICOM}} dataset combined with external {{BIDS}} datasets and fluently associate the included or provided research information is a core requirement of this thesis which is not yet properly handled by existing tools.
+In addition, none of the applications' technological stacks are Python-based, making it significantly less likely for most researchers to be able to actively participate in their development.

 To overcome this technical difficulty, the first part of this thesis introduces a dedicated, Python-based, open-source and community-oriented {{RDM}} application.